 5 Smarter Ways to Eat Pizza at Home — Comfort Food Feast

 Save your napkins for mopping up spills at the dinner table.
 There’s no need to blot any grease when you serve one of these healthy homemade pies from Food Network.
-Start with whole-wheat pizza dough — store-bought is ideal on a busy weeknight — or hop aboard the latest health food trend and prepare a high-fiber crust using chickpea flour.
+Start with whole-wheat pizza dough — store-bought is ideal on a busy weeknight — or prepare a high-fiber crust using chickpea flour.
 Have plenty of fresh, in-season toppings on hand.
 You can’t go wrong with a basic marinara sauce or pesto, plus your favorite cheese and a handful of fresh herbs.
 The No. 1 perk to preparing pizza at home?
 These easy pies cook up in the same amount of time you’d spend waiting for your delivery to arrive — maybe even less, if you have help.
 Even the littlest sous chefs can chip in with the toppings.

 Without further ado, here are five better-for-you pizzas to save you from another humdrum weeknight dinner:

 Broccoli Pesto Pizza (pictured at top)

 Dress up nutty whole-wheat pizza dough with soft goat cheese, sliced tomato, fresh basil and homemade broccoli pesto.
 If you're used to traditional pesto, you'll love the taste of the earthy florets when combined with Parmesan and olive oil in your food processor.

 Instead of waiting for delivery, you can prepare this comforting pie at home in just 30 minutes.
 Ellie Krieger opts for whole-wheat pizza dough and tops it off with tender cubes of butternut squash, sliced red onion and gorgonzola cheese.

 Matt Armendariz, 2014, Television Food Network, G.P.
 All Rights Reserved